-What a busy half term it has been in year 3!
-We continued with our Stone Age theme, learning what life would have been like for people living in the Stone Age.
+Year 3 have had a very busy half term!
+We continued learning about what life would have been like for people living in the Stone Age.
 One of our highlights was our Archaeologist dress up day, during which the children experienced different Stone Age activities.
 We created Stone Age clay pots, built a roundhouse, learnt how to weave and practised making beads to create jewellery.
-During art, we practised sketching people and animals similar to those drawn on cave walls during the Stone Age, which we used to produce Stone Age hunting painting.
+During art, we practised sketching people and animals similar to those drawn on cave walls during the Stone Age, which we then used to produce a Stone Age hunting art piece.
 In our English learning, we wrote a diary entry as if we had spent a day living in the Stone Age, using the book ‘The Stone Age Boy’ as our starting point.

 We have finished the half term, learning about angels in RE and their role in the Nativity story.
-We also enjoyed practising and recording two Christmas songs, which also helped our RE learning.
+We also enjoyed practising and recording the Christmas songs, which also helped our RE learning about the story of Jesus’s birth.
 At the same time, we have been designing and making Christmas cards with moving parts in our DT learning.
 After practising on a Nativity card, we had to make sure that each Christmas card included three moving mechanisms to help bring them to life.
 There were lots of imaginative and intriguing designs using pop-ups, sliders, wheel mechanisms and ‘lift-the-flaps’.
 Finally, we learnt how to evaluate and change our design for future creations.